Graham, Durbin suggest tacking immigration policy onto government funding bill

 "I can tell you, when it comes to border security, we have signed up for that," Durbin said.
 "Sen. (Chuck) Schumer said that months ago.
 We believe that there are aspects of border security that Democrats and Republicans can agree on."

-And Graham, R-South Carolina, suggested an agreement on border security and so-called "DREAMers" could be tacked onto the government spending bill.
+And Graham, R-South Carolina, suggested an agreement on border security and so-called "DREAMers" could be tacked onto a government spending bill.

 "We need border security, so there's a deal to be done," Graham said.
 "Dick's right about this.
 For the DREAM Act, I think you could get strong border security and a break in chain migration.
 If you could put those three things together, put it on the end-of-the-year spending bill, that would be a heck of an accomplishment for 2017."